SocietyForArtisticResearch/texteditor-elm/README.md

 - How do we get the author's name?
 - What to do when people are logged out
 - how often render?
+- Uploading Audio doesn't work (does not appear in list)

 Casper:

-- Buttons (more economic use of space)
-- Styling (editor sizes, double scrollbars, percentage when uploading)
+- percentage when uploading
-- media file types in select dialog
+- double click to insert media
-- Insert media dialog selection could be easier: double click, larger preview and auto close
-- double scrollbars in editor when content larger than editor
 - display title of exposition somewhere
 - warnings when closing/reloading
-- preview and my profile buttons

 Luc:

 - Check rendered html
+- Css userclass (big, small, medium etc), doesn't work in Preview or rendered HTML
+- Caption text not parsed:  ![caption]{media1}